 Saturday, February 25, 2023

 About Yervanduni ( old Eruanduni , Greek Orontid ) origins.
+Part I

-About Yervanduni ( old Eruanduni , Greek Orontid ) origins.
+About Yervanduni (old Eruanduni , Greek Orontid ) origins.

 It is frequent that a piece of information detached from his real context can create more confusion than understanding.
 One such information is the inscription from Pergamon city about the supposedly Bactrian origin of Orontes satrap who ruled Armenia in 4th century BC.
 The one who is also mentioned by Xenophon in Anabasis.